lonnieraymccollister/astrotools/README.md

 The psf of the star is generated internally by the program.
 (Requires RGB image) 30 iterations are run to produce a low contrast output file.

-The following will increase s/n create an image running astrotoolsa.py as a tile of radius 100/(s/n computation level) pixels.
-Stack the created images for the final image Deep Sky Stacker recomended) ---
+The following will increase image intensity. create an image as a tile of radius 100/(s/n computation level) pixels.
+(Stack the created images in auto_stack_16bit.py -- example -- python auto_stacks_16bit.py H:\lonnielaptop\Astrotools\test  resultnew.png) ---

-((python astrotools_tileloop.py) luminance.png (image width in pixels) (image width in pixels) (image height in pixels)(x-column start pixel) (s/n computation level use 1,2,4,5,10)
+((python astrotools_tileloop.py) luminance.png (image width in pixels) (image width in pixels) (image height in pixels)(x-column start pixel) (intensity computation level use 1,2,4,5,10)

+recomended example settings

+#---> python astrotools_tileloop.py B.tif 950 950 700 1 4
+#To stack above images---> python auto_stacks_16bit.py H:\lonnielaptop\Astrotools\test resultnew.png

 ====================================================================================
 The python program is also compiled as a windows program which is nearly 400 meg and can be downloaded at https://lonnieraymccollister.info/Misc/astrotools.zip